IPS-Eye-White

 In one instance people were re-baptized after the circumstances of their first baptism were found to be 'insufficient' in some way.
 In Ephesus Paul encountered disciples who had already been baptized into John's baptism.
 Although even Jesus was baptized by John, Paul realized these men lacked essential understanding and he re-baptized them.

-This clearly demonstrates that unless belief in Christ accompanies baptism, it is not valid.
-This obviously includes anyone who was baptized at a very young age.
+The verses above clearly demonstrate that baptism is not valid unless the person believes in Christ which obviously includes anyone who was baptized at a very young age.

-Although being "baptized" as an infant may have meant the world to your parents at the time, it was pretty much a meaningless rite Both repentance and faith are prerequisites for baptism - neither of which you were capable of thus you should be baptized by immersion.
+Although being "baptized" as an infant may have meant the world to your parents at the time, it was pretty much a meaningless rite.
+Both repentance and faith are prerequisites for baptism - neither of which you were capable of asa baby.
+Thus you should be baptized by immersion.

 I was baptized in the Catholic Church as an infant but eventually realized it was a meaningless ritual - the only value being knowing what my parents and other relatives looked like all those many years ago.
 I was re-baptized by immersion in my mid forties.